Matcha: Multi-Stage Riemannian Flow Matching for Accurate and Physically Valid Molecular Docking: Abstract

 \section{Abstract}

 Accurate prediction of protein-ligand binding poses is crucial for structure-based drug design, yet existing methods struggle to balance speed, accuracy, and physical plausibility.
-We introduce \textsc{Matcha}, a novel molecular docking pipeline that combines multi-stage flow matching with learned scoring and physical validity filtering.
+We introduce \textsc{Matcha}, a novel molecular docking pipeline that combines multi-stage flow matching with physically-aware post-processing.
 Our approach consists of three sequential stages applied consecutively to progressively refine docking predictions, each implemented as a flow matching model operating on appropriate geometric spaces ($\mathbb{R}^3$, $\mathrm{SO}(3)$, and $\mathrm{SO}(2)$).
-We enhance the prediction quality through a dedicated scoring model and apply unsupervised physical validity filters to eliminate unrealistic poses.
-Compared to various approaches, \textsc{Matcha} demonstrates superior performance on \textsc{Astex} and \textsc{PDBbind} test sets in terms of docking success rate and physical plausibility.
-Moreover, our method works approximately $25 \times$ faster than modern large-scale co-folding models.
-The model weights and inference code to reproduce our results are available at \url{https://github.com/LigandPro/Matcha}.
+We enhance the prediction quality through GNINA energy minimization and apply unsupervised physical validity filters to eliminate unrealistic poses.
+Compared to various approaches, \textsc{Matcha} demonstrates superior physical plausibility across all considered benchmarks.
+Moreover, our method works approximately $31\times$ faster than modern large-scale co-folding models.
+Inference code and model weights are publicly available (\url{https://github.com/LigandPro/Matcha}).